Aaron-Bopp/TIM/40_Evergreens/Oppressors invent reasoning for their oppression.md

 1. How do I maintain my spot at the top?
 2. [[What maintains our social order]]

-The most common way of doing this is to justify your [[hierarchy]] and thus oppression through 'natural law' or theological distinction.
+The most common way of doing this is to justify your [[social hierarchy]] and thus oppression through 'natural law' or theological distinction.
 ^[[[books_Sapiens#^299110293]]]

 We can see this in: